Home | Site Index | Disclaimer | Email Me!

 Update March 1, 2008

 On Februay 21, 2008, Monster Cable ordered eBay aution # 280202374277 - NEW Monster iCable Connects iPod & Mac to Your Stereo!, terminated as an "unauthorized item". eBay gave monster@ipowner.net as the contact email address.
 IPOwner.net is owned by a "front company" in order to keep the real identity of the URL a secret.
 We wonder why would a reputable business want to keep their identity a secret?
 Oh. that's right.
 We're talking about Monster Cable, with whom the phrase reputable business would not be linked.
+Sorry.

 What on Earth would prompt Monster Cable to order terminated an eBay auction for an authentic Monster item?
 We don't know because the low-lifes at Monster Cable are not replying to the seller's emails for an explanation.
 And, eBay does not require the VeRO member explain or answer anything!
 Wow, eBay!
 Nice way to handle your sellers.
 No wonder they are leaving eBay for other venues.

 Surprise!
 On March 8, 2008, we received more information!
 Seems Monster Cable has a new bottom feeder source, the Boston law firm WolfBlock.
 Seems some idiot at WolfBlock, Christopher S Finnerty, called the auction seller.
-First, Christopher S Finnerty, of the Boston law firm WolfBlock, attempted to claim the auction was terminated because of "copying intellectual propertiy from the website".
+First, Christopher S Finnerty, of the Boston law firm WolfBlock, attempted to claim the auction was terminated because of "copying intellectual property from the website".
 But the seller took his own pictures and took all data from the box!
-(We have a big issue with companies who claim their website information is copyright protected - see Image and Text Theft).
+(We have a big issue with companies who claim their website technical information and product description is copyright protected - see Image and Text Theft).
 Gee, Chris, what's next?

 Seems that Christopher S Finnerty, of the Boston law firm WolfBlock, relented and emailed eBay to reinstate the auction on March 7, 2008.
 Hey, Chris?
 Why didn't you do your job properly in the first place and none of this would have taken place?
 Oh, that's right, you don't care about the rights of others, only that fat commission check coming in from Monster Cable.
 Do you kids know what you really do for a living?
+We bet they're really proud of their daddy.

 Update April 16, 2008

 And the hits just keep on a-comin'.
 Audioholics, located at www.audioholics.com, recently posted an article called Blue Jeans Cable Strikes Back - Response to Monster Cable, which appears to be a follow-up of an earlier Audioholics article, Monster Cable Sues Blue Jeans Cable.
 This letter has been picked up by OverLawyered.com as well as other outlets.
 It seems that Monster Cable is not held in high regard, and for good reason.
+To read the letter from Monster Cable, written by some low-life corporate lawyer named Christopher J Passarelli at LaRiviere, Grubman & Payne, LLP, click here (it's in PDF format).
+As of December 2008, Monster Cable has not responded or taken any further actions.

 What we have here in Monster Cable is a perfect example of trademark abuse by the IP owner (or alleged IP owner in this case).
 Stronger civil penalties are needed against the companies, their officers, and their law firms.